Lanterns (TV series): Development

+Showrunner Chris Mundy co-created Lanterns with Damon Lindelof and Tom King, who pitched the series' concept.
+The trio wrote its series bible and drew inspiration for the grounded buddy cop detective approach and tone from the crime drama True Detective and the spy thriller Slow Horses.
+Mundy and Lindelof were hired in part for their work within the crime and mystery genres.

 Gunn said in December 2022 that Green Lantern characters would be an important part of the new DCU.
-On January 31, he and Safran unveiled the first projects from their DCU slate, which begins with Chapter One: Gods and Monsters.
+On January 31, 2023, he and Safran unveiled the first projects from their DCU slate, which begins with Chapter One: Gods and Monsters.
 The third television series in the slate was Lanterns, a new iteration of the long-in-development Green Lantern series.
 This version features the two best-known Green Lanterns, Hal Jordan and John Stewart, and Safran said it would be an Earth-based detective story rather than the space opera that Berlanti had envisioned.
 He said the series would be an "HBO-quality event" in the style of crime drama series True Detective (2014–present), and spy thriller series Slow Horses (2022–present).
 The mystery that Jordan and Stewart investigate leads into the main storyline for the DCU, so the series was an important project for Gunn and Safran.

 Damon Lindelof was consulting on the series as a producer by January 2024, when it was said to be a priority project for the streaming service Max, the successor to HBO Max.
 The following month, Chris Mundy was reported to be serving as showrunner while Tom King, a member of the DC Studios writers' room, was also attached as a producer.
 Gunn confirmed the involvement of Mundy, King, and Lindelof in May 2024.
-King had originally pitched the concept for the series and Mundy was hired by Gunn and Safran based on his work on the crime drama Ozark (2017–2022) as well as the fourth season of True Detective (2024).
+King had originally pitched the concept for the series, and Mundy was hired by Gunn and Safran based on his work on the crime drama Ozark (2017–2022) as well as the fourth season of True Detective (2024).
 Mundy and King began developing the series together and enlisted Lindelof, who created the DC Comics–based limited series Watchmen (2019).
 Lindelof agreed to join because of his love for Ozark and King's comic books.
 Mundy, Lindelof, and King are credited as the series's creators.